mileusna/facebook-instant-articles/README.md

-Struct instant.Feed represents Facebook instant article RSS feed as described on https://developers.facebook.com/docs/instant-articles/publishing/setup-rss-feed Use instant.NewFeed() to create initial struct with all headers set up and use helper functions line AddArticles to add instant.Article to feed.
+Struct instant.Feed represents Facebook instant article RSS feed as described on https://developers.facebook.com/docs/instant-articles/publishing/setup-rss-feed Use instant.NewFeed() to create initial struct with all headers set up and use helper functions like AddArticles to add instant.Article to feed.
 Custom marshaler provides valid Facebook instant article RSS feed.